archusXIV/mpv-playlists-manager/README.md

   - secondly by removing titles from a prompt (corresponding urls will be removed).
 - Enable/disable checking for mpm updates in your mpmrc.
-- We can now remove certain links in our temporary lists if we changed our minds.

 ## Using fzf
 - Two methods are offered here: